harveyvn/opo-evolutionary-algorithm/README.md

 ## Sample Function:
 \[ f(x) = -x * 8 * x * (x - 3) * (x - 4) \]

-## Methods:
+## Study:
-Compare the performance between One-plus-One algorithm vs Random algorithm baseline
+Using the [DEAP Framework](https://deap.readthedocs.io/en/master/) to demonstrate the performance of One-plus-One algorithm and compare it with the baseline Random algorithm.
 ### One-plus-One Algorithm
 1. Set the population size being equal to 1.
 2. Evaluate the population.